Pratyush-design12/LearningHTML.github.io/README.md

 ## 10 word Summary
-This website emphasizes in in-depth steps necessary to established a website
+This website emphasizes on the in-depth steps necessary to established a website